Izder456/Giegue-SLiM/README.md

-# Giegue Gruvbox SLiM Themw
+# Giegue Gruvbox SLiM Theme

 - Mainly for personal experimentation, but if ya wantem, use em.